nordic-institute/X-Road-development/NFR.md

 5.3.5 All web servers MUST produce access.log files in a standard format.

-5.3.6 Calling methods of other components MUST result in debug level logging of all input parameters and return values.

 ## 6 Information Security

-6.1 Application MUST confirm to Security Requirements document.

-Note: Security Requirements document is not yet created.
-Current X-Road implementation therefore is not yet compatible with requirement 6.1

 6.2 The application MUST NOT create a new authentication system.
 Authentication MUST be based on existing core OS systems (PAM, Kerberos,